eslachance/js-gitbook/variables.md

 // of objects and arrays (see "Data Types" below) can be modified.
 You'll see this
 // better in context later on. const notReallyConstant = "I cannot be modified";
-noTreallyConstant = "This will fail";
+notReallyConstant = "This will fail";
 ```

 Let's break down a single line here to look at the syntax: